cuhklinlab/SGCAST-main/README.md

 ### Install package mclust 5.4.10 in R (used for the mclust clustering)

-## Versions the software has been tested on
+## Versions of the software:
-Environment 1:
+Environment:
 - System: Anaconda
 - gcc: 7.5.0
 - Python: 3.9.12